-Anyone who has been to Morocco will immediately be taken aback to the dusty backstreets of the Medina & anyone who knows the nature of leather and what it should smell like will appreciate the authenticity.
+Anyone who has been to Morocco will immediately be taken back to the dusty backstreets of the Medina & anyone who knows the nature of leather and what it should smell like will appreciate the authenticity.
 But for those of you who have never smelt vegetable tanned leather before, don't be alarmed!
-What you're experiencing is very different to the leather you're most likely used to seeing, touching and smelling.
-Even though the unique smell is a characteristic of vegetable tanned leather it does go away, I promise!
+What you're experiencing is the unique smell is a characteristic of vegetable tanned leather and it does go away, I promise!

-What you're accustom to seeing and using is most likely chrome tanned leather.
-It's the fast fashion, cheap alternative for producing leather.
-Made popular because of it's low costs and quick turnover, chrome tanned leather can be completed in just a day, whereas vegetable tanned leather takes anywhere from 30-90 days to produce.
-Chrome tanned leather makes up 90% of the leather made and purchased today and is pumped with chemicals, most of which are dangerous to workers and horribly pollutive for our environment.
+What you're accustom to seeing and using is most likely chrome tanned leather, which is the fast fashion, cheap alternative for producing leather.
+Made popular because of its low costs and quick turnover, chrome tanned leather makes up 90% of the leather made and purchased today and is pumped with chemicals, most of which are dangerous to workers and horribly pollutive for our environment.
 Vegetable tanned leather on the other hand is a natural process, using organic matter, the traditional way.

 Here we go into more depth about the vegetable tanning leather process.

-Our bags are made in limited numbers, as we only work with small family business' in Marrakech for production.
-Therefor when you receive a bag it's most likely just been crafted.
+Our bags are made in limited numbers, as we only work with small family business in Marrakech for production.
+When you receive a product from Lost Little One, chances are it has just been crafted.
 That means the leather has literally just been plucked out of that tannery, directly to our artisans for creation and then to us here in Melbourne.
-So it hasn't had very much time to air out, hence the strong smell you're experiencing.
+Meaning it hasn't had very much time to air out, hence the strong smell you're experiencing.

 So what do you do?